gnboorse/videowatcher/README.md

 ## Running the server

-To start the server, navigate into the base directory and run
+Once you've installed the prerequisites, navigate into the base directory and run

 ~~~
 ./run.sh